YZherebukh/faceit/README.md

   ## Service
   A web service is desinged to provide a CRUD operations on `User` entity.
 A multiple nodes can be added, with load balancer and distributed cache before service (no cache implementation at this moment).
-It is designed to be able to change Database engine, if there is a need for that, without changing buisenes logick of the service.
+It is designed to be able to change Database engine(used database/sql interface), if there is a need for that, without changing buisenes logick of the service.

   ## Notifier
   Notifier package providing an interface, which will allow to notify other services about events, that have happened in current service.
   Based on configuration and interface implementation, differet approaches and protocols can be used, to comunicate with different services.
-  `httpclient` implementation, which is provided, creates a simle `http.Client` and notifies services via `http`.
+  Presumed, that notifier calls would be one  concurently by package `queue`

 ## Improvement on servise
-  Add unit tests.
-Add config with enviropment variables.
+  Add integration and performance tests.
 Add Authentefication and authorisation mechanisms.
   Add load balancing before service, cache for static data.
 Add `swagger`.